Your Local Diamond Specialists

 What’s the difference between a Diamond Grading Report and an Appraisal?

 Ideally, a diamond’s physical attributes are graded by a reliable independent lab such as: GIA or AGS.
 These companies issue a Diamond Grading Report or Certificate.
-This report does not give you the retail replacement value that you need for insurance purposes, however, you may also receive an appraisal or assessment of your stone from a jewelry store or independent appraiser to meet the needs for your insurance.
+This report does not give you the retail replacement value of certified diamonds that you need for insurance purposes, however, you may also receive an appraisal or assessment of your stone from a jewelry store or independent appraiser to meet the needs for your insurance.
 Both are important, but be sure to get your Diamond Grading Report and not just rely upon an appraisal when you purchase your very special one of a kind diamond.